Supporting schools to improve the health and wellbeing of children and young people

 Wiltshire Children and Young People's Emotional Wellbeing Survey 2024

-The survey can be completed between 19th February and 20th March 2024 by the following year groups: 4, 5, 6, 8, 10,12 and all students in FE settings.
+Around 9,000 pupils took part this year, during February and March 2024, from the following year groups: 4, 5, 6, 8, 10,12 and students in FE settings.

 This online survey has been developed by Foster and Brown (FAB) Research in partnership with Wiltshire Council.